GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

  - `T`, translate: move all note intervals up their scale by argument
  - `V`, octave: set all note octave values to argument

 These are all examples of **basic-modifiers**, modifiers which are applied directly to all atoms.
-This means that if `M1` is a basic-modifiers then the following will be true,
+If `M1` is a basic-modifier then the following will be true,
 ```julia
 M1(args,C(x1,x2,...,xN)) == C(M1(args,x1),M1(args,x1),M1(args,x2),...,M1(args,xN))
 M1(args,S(x1,x2,...,xN)) == S(M1(args,x1),M1(args,x1),M1(args,x2),...,M1(args,xN))
 ```
-where `args` represents the non-expression arguments of `M1` while `x1` through to `xN` are expressions.
+where `args` represents the non-expression arguments of `M1` while `x1` through to `xN` are any expressions.
 Modifiers for which these equalities do not hold are called **complex-modifiers** and are discussed in (*TODO: future tutorial*).

 ### Composers